When two devices connect, they need to agree on two key things: speed and duplex mode.

 After the devices agree on the speed, they must also decide on the duplex mode.

-You might be wondering: what exactly is duplex?
+You might be wondering: what exactly is a duplex?

 Duplex mode defines how data flows between two devices.